 As we’ve mentioned above, your initial testing budget depends on the vertical you choose, what kinds of offers can be run with it, plus the competition.
 When it comes to offers, generally, the lower the payout the easier it is to score conversions.
 Also, simple, low payout offers don’t require expensive traffic to achieve results.

 Of course, affiliate marketing can be very unpredictable.
-Sometimes it’s possible to become profitable quickly and with a small budget.
+Sometimes it’s possible to become profitable quickly and with a small budget and a single affiliate marketing campaign.
 Most of the time, however, affiliate marketing takes a lot of time and effort.
 In general, this is how we can categorize the affiliate marketing verticals:

 Lower budget verticals: